anveetpal01/myProjects/README.md

-This are the project made by me under the guidence of my mentor Mr. Yash Gupta sir Senior Lead Engineer of Alveofit.
+This project was developed under the guidance of my mentor, Mr. Yash Gupta, Senior Lead Engineer at Alveofit.

-I this project I made an api which takes an input of json format and give output in the json format.
+In this project, I built an API that accepts input in JSON format and returns output in JSON format.

-For Example:
+Example:
 Input -
 {
-"Age" : 43,
+  "Age": 43,
-"Gender" : "Male",
+  "Gender": "Male",
-"Smoking" : "Ex-Smoker",
+  "Smoking": "Ex-Smoker",
-"Asthma" : "Yes",
+  "Asthma": "Yes",
-"Symptoms" : "coughing",
+  "Symptoms": "Coughing",
-"Peak_Flow" : 221
+  "Peak_Flow": 221
 }

-Output -
+Output:
 {
-"Severity" : "high",
+  "Severity": "High",
-"Treatment" : "Mepolizumab"
+  "Treatment": "Mepolizumab"
 }

-Since this model is a trained on limited data so it gives treatment for limited disease only (only 4 disease).
+The model was trained on a limited dataset, so it provides treatment recommendations for only four diseases.
-Also the text of input is has to corrected for getting the output.
-(Check in encoders.py) Further this model is updated.
+The input text must be formatted correctly to generate a valid output.
+(Refer to encoders.py for details.)
+Future Improvements: The model can be trained on a larger dataset to improve predictions and support more diseases and symptoms.